noirello/pyorc/docs/api.rst

     default the ORC struct type represented as a tuple, but it can be change by changing `struct_repr` to a valid :class:`StructRepr` value.

+    For decimal, date and timestamp ORC types the default converters to Python objects can be change by setting a dictionary to the `converters` parameter.
+The dictionary's keys must be a :class:`TypeKind` and the values must implement the ORCConverter abstract class.

     :param object fileo: a readable binary file-like object.
     :param int batch_size: The size of a batch to read.
     :param list column_indices: a list of column indices to read.
     :param list column_names: a list of column names to read.
     :param StructRepr struct_repr: An enum to set the representation for an ORC struct type.
+    :param dict converters: a dictionary, where the keys are :class:`TypeKind` and the values are subclasses of ORCConverter.

 .. method:: Reader.__next__()